freqtrade/freqtrade/docs/strategy-advanced.md

 ## Adjust trade position

+The `position_adjustment_enable` strategy property enables the usage of `adjust_trade_position()` callback in strategy.
+For performance reasons, it's disabled by default and freqtrade will show a warning message on startup if enabled.
 `adjust_trade_position()` can be used to perform additional orders to manage risk with DCA (Dollar Cost Averaging) for example.
 The strategy is expected to return a stake_amount if and when an additional buy order should be made (position is increased).
 If there is not enough funds in the wallet then nothing will happen.
 Additional orders also mean additional fees and those orders don't count towards `max_open_trades`.
-Unlimited stake amount with trade position increasing is highly not recommended as your DCA orders would compete with your normal trade open orders.

-!!!
-Note
-    The `position_adjustment_enable` configuration parameter must be enabled to use adjust_trade_position callback in strategy.
+Using unlimited stake amount with DCA orders requires you to also implement `custom_stake_amount` callback to avoid allocating all funcds to initial order.

 !!!
 Warning
     Stoploss is still calculated from the initial opening price, not averaged price.